Our History

 Jacob takes his coffee black.
 He likes to brew it with a full immersion process either with a Soft Brew or a French Press.
 He prefers light roasts from Ethiopia, the favorite is a wet processed Ethiopian coffee from the Yirgacheffe region.

 Joe's current favorite is the Panama Gesha with its brilliant high fruity notes, soft but balanced acidity with a firm low end for a light roast.
-The primary brewing method he uses at home is the French press (and an antique grinder!)
+The primary brewing method he uses at home is the French Press,

 Together our leadership continues to work with coffee as our medium, community resilience as our passion, and the health and happiness of our farmers as our goal.
 “Not Just A Cup, But A Just Cup” is our motto, and it is as true as ever.
 A new generation with a regenerative vision, I invite you to meet our leadership team.